Bchappel/portfolio/README.md

 2. Install dependencies:
 \`\`\`bash
-npm install
+npm install --legacy-peer-deps
 # or
 yarn
 \`\`\`

 3. Run the development server:
 \`\`\`bash
-npm run dev
+npm run dev then
 # or
 yarn dev
 \`\`\`

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-## Customization

-- Update your personal information in the files
-- Replace placeholder images with your own
-- Add your actual projects with code snippets
-- Update your resume details
-- Add your guitar collection with specifications

 ## Customizing Code Snippets